eurostat/ICW/README.md

 The second one aims at building bridges between macro and micro-statistics regarding Income, Consumption and Wealth.
 Similarly to the work carried out by several organisations (OECD, ECB,...), the purpose of this workstream is to reconcile concepts from macro and micro-statistics and produce meso-data that will be consistent at the micro and the macro-level.

+This repository is organised into different folders, each of them corresponding to a part of this project.
+In particular, different Statistics Explained articles have been published in order to tackle the different analytical and methodological issues such statistics raise.
+Hence, some of the folders contain pieces of script that make it possible to generate the figures shown in the different articles:
+* the folder [StatisticsExplained1](https://github.com/eurostat/ICW/tree/master/StatisticsExplained1) for the graphs in the analytical article on [the interaction of household income, consumption and wealth](http://ec.europa.eu/eurostat/statistics-explained/index.php?title=Interaction_of_household_income,_consumption_and_wealth_-_statistics_on_main_results);
+* the folder [StatisticsExplained2](https://github.com/eurostat/ICW/tree/master/StatisticsExplained2) for the graphs in the background paper on [the methodological issues](http://ec.europa.eu/eurostat/statistics-explained/index.php/Interaction_of_household_income,_consumption_and_wealth_-_methodological_issues);
+* the folder [StatisticsExplained3](https://github.com/eurostat/ICW/tree/master/StatisticsExplained3) for the graphs in the analytical article on [the statistics on taxation](http://ec.europa.eu/eurostat/statistics-explained/index.php/Interaction_of_household_income,_consumption_and_wealth_%E2%80%93_statistics_on_taxation).

 # References
 Lahti, L., J. Huovari, M. Kainu and P. Biecek (2017), Retrieval and Analysis of Eurostat Open Data with the eurostat Package, *The R Journal, 9:1, pages 385-392*, available at https://journal.r-project.org/archive/2017/RJ-2017-019/index.html.